Up and About: Things to do this weekend

 Sports

-Watch as Liverpool take on Manchester United at the Anfield Stadium live on the big screen.
+Karen Open Triathlon: Karen Country Club, March 12 from 7 am.
+Participants will tackle a pool swim, off-road cycle through Oloolua forest and a run around the suburb of Karen.

-Magical Kenya Open 2023: Muthaiga Golf Club, March 9-12 where 144 European Tour golfers will be in Kenya for the championship with 12 top East African players.
+Magical Kenya Open 2023: Muthaiga Golf Club, until March 12.
+144 European Tour golf professionals will visit Kenya to participate in this Championship alongside 12 of Kenya and East Africa’s best players.

 Theatre & Stage